 2.3 Derivation of the Pressure Equation

-In order to derive a mathematical expression that effectively describes the pressure variations with time and space in multiphase medium, few basic governing equations must be used (Peaceman 1977).
+In order to derive a mathematical expression that effectively describes the pressure variations with time and space in multiphase medium, few basic governing equations must be used (Peaceman, 1977).
 These equations are Mass Balance equation, Darcy’s Law, and the Equation of State.
-Integrating and solving the three equations will generate the diffusivity equation described in Eq. xx below.
+Integrating and solving the three equations will generate the diffusivity equation described in Eq.
+35 below.

-c(∇p)2+∇2p=ϕµk∂ρ∂t (35)
+c(∇p)2+∇2p=ϕµctk∂p∂t (35)